tinymce/tinymce-docs/plugins/charmap.md

 ### Options

-Default map of unicode characters can be overriden or extended through the options below.
+The default map of unicode characters can be overridden or extended through the options below.

-Internally character map is defined by the array of arrays, where each sub-array represents a single character.
-First item in the sub-array is character code and second - a title that shows up when mouse hovers over the specified character in the map.
+Internally, character map is defined by the array of arrays, where each sub-array represents a single character.
+The first item in the sub-array is character code.
+The second is a title that shows up when mouse hovers over the specified character in the map.
 Character code can be either decimal, octal or hexadecimal (in the case of octal or hexadecimal format, code should be appropriately prefixed with 0 and 0x).
 Options are expected to be provided in the same format.

 ```js
 [